RaulSanchezVazquez/serverless_xgboost/README.md

 ## Conclusion
 In this section we have show how to create a XGBoost model, saved it as a JSON set of trees and how to get model probabilities scores using pure python code.

-# Step 3: Use Chalice to deploy your model.
+# Section 2: Use Chalice to deploy your model.

 In this section, we will use Chalice in order to deploy our serverless infrastructure in AWS.